"Bloom Syndrome" – What Is It?

 • Basic examination

-• Swallowing tests if required
+• Swallowing tests if necessary

 • Nutritional supplementation